FreehandBlock51/TOS/README.md

 ## Requirements

-- To build this project on a computer that doesn't use an ARM processor, you'll need a cross-compiler, which can be downloaded [here](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads).
+- To build this project on a computer that doesn't use an ARM processor, you'll need a cross-compiler (specifically gcc-arm-none-eabi), which can be downloaded [here](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads).
 If you have an ARM processor, you should be able to use regular gcc.
 Make sure to update the makefile in the build directory so you use the right compiler.

 ## Credits